Top results

 You should also pay attention to where these words are taught in your phonics scheme, as some programmes will introduce some of these earlier or not at all.

 One of the reasons that this is not a statutory list is that some of these words are perfectly regular in certain regional accents whereas their pronunciation in others renders them difficult to encode.
-For example, past, last, fast, path and bath are not exceptions in accents where the a is pronounced /æ/, as in cat.

 Teaching tricky words

-As the children are taught the less common spelling alternatives to phonemes, many of the ‘tricky’ words become logical.
+As children are taught the less common spelling alternatives to phonemes, many of the ‘tricky’ words become logical.
 The spellings of love, eight and Christmas are all unpicked alongside month, weigh and chorus in Year 3/4 spelling objectives, for example.

-However, there remains within that list of common exception words many high frequency words whose encryption seems to fly in the face of any spelling rule or convention.
-The labelling is apt.
-Perhaps because of their anomalies, these words will often present difficulties to children throughout their time in primary education.
+However, there remains within that list of common exception words many high-frequency words whose encryption seems to fly in the face of any spelling rule or convention.

 But why is it important to support learners to master these seemingly unconquerable words?
 Part of the answer lies in building children’s overall accuracy and self-esteem.